 These features are not part of the initial design because it is difficult to foresee which improvements will be most feasible and cost-effective.
 The most beneficial choices will be clear only after some experience in operating the collider.

-The design of each system and some possible future improvements are described in greater detail in the following sections.
+The design of each system are described in greater detail in the following sections.

 Table 1-I. LUMINOSITY PROGRESSION